 Portuguese colonization, particularly from 1570, brought sugar cane plantations to the northeast coast of Brazil, utilizing, as labor, enslaved Africans and native peoples.
-Some of the slaves and native Americans resisted and established small settlements or quilombos in the area of Pernambuco where palm trees abounded (thus the name, Palmares).
+Some of the slaves and native Americans resisted and established small settlements or quilombos in the area of Pernambuco, where palm trees abounded (thus the name Palmares).

 Illustrative of its complexity, Quilombo dos Palmares in 1640 was described as comprising several separate settlements which pledged their loyalty to one leader (chief).
-Two of the settlements were mostly of Amerindian origin (Subupira e Tabocas); one of Portuguese colonists who joined the quilombo (Amaro), and seven Bantos, that is, settlements of fugitive slaves (Andalaquituche, Macaco, Aqualtene, Ambrabanga, Tabocas, Zumbi, Arotiene).
+Two of the settlements were mostly of Amerindian origin (Subupira e Tabocas); one of the Portuguese colonists who joined the quilombo (Amaro), and seven Bantos, that is, settlements of fugitive slaves (Andalaquituche, Macaco, Aqualtene, Ambrabanga, Tabocas, Zumbi, Arotiene).
 With its capital in Macaco, Palmares possessed a complex social structure, replicating, in many instances, African political systems.

 When the Portuguese lost control of the region to the Dutch in the 1630s, the new colonial rulers continued the military campaign of the earlier Portuguese to bring Palmares under control.
-They were no more successful than their predecessors and the quilombo continued to grow.
+They were no more successful than their predecessors, and the quilombo continued to grow.
 In 1654, when Portugal regained control of the area, it resumed its attempts to conquer Palmares.